ITALIANS OF CENTRAL OKLAHOMA

 Section 5:

 Secretary.
-The Secretary of the Club shall be elected for a period of two (2) years.
+The Secretary of the Club shall be elected for a period of two (2) years or longer if approved by the membership and if accepted by the serving officer.
 He shall keep an accurate record of each meeting of the Club and the Board and of the Bylaws Committee activity.
 He shall call the roll of the Officers and read all communications and reports.
 He shall maintain and update the historical records of the Club.
-He shall write and maintain all correspondence of the club as may be delegated to him.
-In the absence or disability of the Treasurer, the Secretary shall be permitted to sign checks.
-The Secretary will, in addition to his other duties, maintain a current roster of all Members and publish at least annually an updated version of the Roster reflecting changes to the Membership and Bylaws and keep an accurate record of the Bylaws and changes.
+He shall write and maintain all correspondence of the Club as may be delegated to him.
+The Secretary will, in addition to his other duties, maintain and keep an accurate record of the Bylaws and changes.

 Section 6:

 Treasurer.
-The treasurer shall be elected for a period of two (2) years.
+The treasurer shall be elected for a period of two (2) years or longer if approved by the membership and if accepted by the serving officer.
 He shall safely keep all monies and assets belonging to the Club and manage the same under the direction of the Board.
-He shall be a member of the Finance Committee as defined under Board.
+He shall be a member of the Financial Committee as defined under Board.
 He shall pay out budgeted items.
 In addition:

 a.
 He shall pay all claims and/or invoices against the Italians of Central Oklahoma by check.